Prevention and Infection Control for Seasonal Influenza and COVID-19

 Patients may remove their N95 mask when receiving dental treatment but should put it back on when leaving at the end of treatment.

-Facemasks should not be placed on young children under age 2, anyone who has trouble breathing, or anyone who is unconscious, incapacitated or otherwise unable to remove.
+Facemasks should not be placed on young children under age 2, anyone who has trouble breathing, or anyone who is unconscious, incapacitated or otherwise unable to remove them.

-The volunteers should always wear an N95 mask while they are in the clinic setting, including in lunchrooms, restrooms, or other spaces where they might encounter other volunteers or patients.
+The volunteers should always wear an N95 mask while they are in the dental clinic area, and surgical mask in other clinic areas and in lunchrooms, restrooms, or other spaces where they might encounter other volunteers or patients.

-Volunteers should remove their N95 mask, and dispose of mask, perform hand hygiene, and put on their cloth face covering when leaving the clinic at the end of their shift.
+Volunteers should remove their N95 mask or surgical mask, dispose of mask, perform hand hygiene, and put on their cloth face covering when leaving the clinic at the end of their shift.

 Physical Distancing -- Patient waiting areas will be outside the dental, vision, and medical buildings.
-Seating in waiting areas will have chairs 6 feet apart.
-Markers on the ground in front of Patient Registration, COVID-19 screening and Patient Waiting prior to entrance into the clinic to demonstrate appropriate social distancing.
+Seating in waiting areas will have chairs six feet apart.

 Aerosol generating procedures (see below for definition) will be avoided whenever possible, including the use of high-speed dental handpieces, air/water syringe, and ultrasonic scalers.